sternmd/sternmd.github.io/project1/readme.md

 * If the user clicks the incorrectly colored row, then the game is over.
 If the farthest left column hits the left side of the screen, then the game is over.

+* ROYGBIV is a one-player game, but can be multiplayer with the purpose of a single user gaining the highest score.
+The player with the best colorvision wins!

 ## INSTALLATION INSTRUCTIONS